avoidwork/abaaso/README.md

 The lifecycle of the request will be encased by the implied security of a RESTful architecture (using HTTP headers).

-### REST
-Hypermedia As The Engine Of Application State (HATEOAS) can be enabled by setting abaaso.state.header to a custom HTTP header, which triggers stateful binding.
-Listeners for all states must be set before the initial URI is retrieved.

-URIs are treated as Objects via String representations.
-This means the HTTP verbs are available as methods, including jsonp()!

-### API Documention
-API documentation is available at http://abaaso.com

 ### License